Children's Hospital Colorado

 Who gets Rett syndrome?

-Rett syndrome is a genetic disorder that usually affects girls.
-It affects about one in every 9,000 to 15,000 live female births in the United States.
-Males with Rett-related disorders are so rare that we do not know how often they happen.
+Rett syndrome usually affects females, occurring about one in every 9,000 to 15,000 live female births in the United States.

 Next steps